automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/AWS_CIS_1_1/README.md

 We recommend to use the Map with the principals of least privilege to make sure the Auto Remediation account can only change the S3 Bucket ACL and the Resource Tags.

-The Map is using ...
+The Map is using (needs to be updated with least privilege)

 ## What features are supported with this Map?
 Release Notes

-The Map Version 1.0 supports the following:
+The Map Version 1.0 (6th of September 2021) supports the following:
-* Needs to be updated
+* Auto Remediation of to delete all access key for the root users
+* Sending Slack messages for the root accounts violating the policy
+* Sending Slack messages if the root account is ignored.

 ## Ideas for future releases